AJ528/mcli/README.md

 3. In your program:
   - Call `cli_input()` whenever your text interface receives a character.
 Pass that character to `cli_input()`.
   - Create a function `int32_t putchar_(char c)` that outputs character `c` to the text interface every time it is called.
-  - Call `cli_process()` somewhere in your superloop so it is called regularly.
+  - Put `cli_process()` somewhere in your superloop so it is called regularly.
 This function processes incoming/outgoing text.
 4. Done!

 ### How to measure the size of this project